dbills777/MongoTodo/README.md

 # Documentation:
 - ### All application files are included in this project.
 The Front end functionality is included and served in the public folder.
+  - Apllication serves front end files from the public folder.
+  - Application is hosted with Heroko.
+  - MongoDB Database.
 - ### To run the application Locally.
   - "npm install"
   - change url in public/js/index.js to localhost:3000 or your prefered port